 On Thursday, it finally wore out.

 City Administrator Deanna Santana's office issued the tent city a "Notice to Vacate Frank Ogawa Plaza."
 It said that Oakland is committed to free speech.
-However, the city also has a responsibility to ensure public
+However, the city also has a responsibility to ensure public safety.

 "In recent days, camp conditions and occupants' behavior have significantly deteriorated and it is no longer manageable to maintain a public health and safety plan," the notice said.